bunkerity/bunkerweb/docs/integrations.md

 - Fedora 36
 - CentOS Stream 8

 Please note that you will need to **install NGINX 1.20.2 before BunkerWeb**.
 For all distros, except Fedora, using prebuilt packages from [official NGINX repository](https://nginx.org/en/linux_packages.html) is mandatory.
-Compiling NGINX from source or using packages from different repositories won't work with the official supported way of installing BunkerWeb on Linux.
+Compiling NGINX from source or using packages from different repositories won't work with the official prebuild packages of BunkerWeb but you can build it from source.

 Repositories of Linux packages for BunkerWeb are available on [PackageCloud](https://packagecloud.io/bunkerity/bunkerweb), they provide a bash script to automatically add and trust the repository (but you can also follow the [manual installation](https://packagecloud.io/bunkerity/bunkerweb/install) instructions if you prefer).